-IoT devices (internet of things devices)
+What are IoT devices (internet of things devices)?

 What is an example of an IoT device?

-In a smart home, for example, devices are designed to sense and respond to a person's presence.
+Consumer-connected devices include smart TVs, smart speakers such as Google Home, toys, wearables and smart appliances.
+In a smart home, for example, IoT devices are designed to sense and respond to a person's presence.
 When a person arrives home, their car communicates with the garage to open the door.
-Once inside, the thermostat is already adjusted to their preferred temperature, and the lighting is set to a lower intensity and color, as their smart watch data indicates it has been a stressful day.
-Other smart home devices include sprinklers that adjust the amount of water given to the lawn based on the weather forecast and robotic vacuum cleaners that learn which areas of the home must be cleaned most often.
+Once inside, the thermostat is already adjusted to a preset temperature, and the lighting is set to a lower intensity and color.
+Other smart home devices include sprinklers that adjust the amount of water distributed on the lawn based on the weather forecast and robotic vacuum cleaners that learn which areas of the home must be cleaned most often.

 In the enterprise, smart devices can help with meetings.
 Smart sensors located in a conference room can help an employee locate and schedule an available room for a meeting, ensuring the proper room type, size and features are available.

 How do IoT devices work?

 Although not an absolute requirement, many IoT devices are configured and managed through a software application.
-Some devices, however, have integrated web servers, thus eliminating the need for an external application.
+Some devices, however, have integrated web servers, eliminating the need for an external application.

 Once an IoT device has been configured and begins to operate, most of its traffic is outbound.
 A security camera, for example, streams video data.
 Likewise, an industrial sensor streams sensor data.
 Some IoT devices such as smart lights, however, do accept inputs.